triggermesh/bridges/bridges/sqs-sendgrid/README.md

 - SQS as a source for messages
 - A broker that receives events from SQS
+- A broker that receives SendGrid compliant events.
+- A transformation ad-hoc service
+- A subscription that will read SQS broker, send events to transformation service, and put the result in the SendGrid broker
-- A trigger that connects the broker with the target
+- A trigger that connects the SendGrid broker with the target
 - A Sendgrid target

 ## Parametrization